Bentley Beetham: Rock climbing and mountaineering

 It was during this expedition that Beetham took his highly regarded photographs of Tibet.

 Beetham made numerous expeditions to other ranges in the world, including the Tatra Mountains of Czechoslovakia, Chile, the Drakensberg, the Lofoten islands and Spitsbergen.
-He is most associated with the High Atlas mountains of Morocco, which he visited on five separate occasions.
+He is most associated with the High Atlas mountains of Morocco, which he visited on five occasions.
 His first visit was in 1927, together with G. Thompson, during which he made the first British ascents of many peaks in the Toubkal region.